The Surgery Process

 Our team provides general anesthesia for all cases in our pediatric operating rooms.
 We strive to make each child’s experience a safe and comfortable one.

-Your surgeon’s office will contact you to tell you when to arrive for surgery at Arnold Palmer Hospital.
+Your surgeon’s office will contact you to tell you when to arrive for surgery at Orlando Health Arnold Palmer Hospital for Children.
 Our pre-operative nurses will also try to call you as a courtesy to remind you of the surgery time, feeding instructions, and to answer any questions you may have.
 Generally, we ask most children to stop eating and drinking eight hours before surgery; this often means that most children will stop eating and drinking at midnight to be prepared for early morning surgery.
 Exceptions are made for very young infants and patients with diabetes.

 Day of surgery